HwWobbe/hello-world/README.md

 # hello-world
 Just a preliminary comment ...
 AboutMe:  I use TiddlyWiki a lot!

+I am noticing that I can edit this content directly, but when I try to use the GitHub GUI, I seem to get a version that is out-of-date.

+Perhaps I should choose the Branch ...
+Pull work flow (instead of doing firect edits).

-Now it's time to start setting up some repositories for my TW files.
+Later it will be time to start setting up some repositories for my TW files.
 But one initial hurdle is which Git desktop version that syncs back, to choose.